|

 Having demonstrated engagement for students from abroad will also be taken into consideration during the assessment of your application.
 Volunteering as a buddy within the Buddy Program (Munich) / Buddy Program (Heilbronn) of TUM School of Management is crucial – so do not forget to hand in your application as a buddy on time.

-Another option is to consider offering your accommodation during your own semester abroad.
+Another option is to consider offering your accommodation during your own semester abroad via the Accommdation Database for incoming exchange students of TUM School of Management.
 Check the possibilities for subletting a room and prepare the required documents on time before the application deadline.
+There are two forms you need to fill out: the conditions for participation and an accommodation offer.

 •